-Scammers will pose as genuine sellers and post fake ads on both classifieds websites and in print classifieds, and may approach you through email or on social media platforms.
+Scammers will pose as genuine sellers and post fake ads on classifieds websites, in print classifieds, and may approach you through email or on social media platforms.

 The ad can be for anything, such as rental properties, pets, used cars, boats, bikes, caravans and horses.
 It may even include pictures and other details – often copied from a genuine seller’s ad.
 In order to lure a number of victims in a hurry, the scammer advertises the item at a low price, often much lower than comparable items advertised on the same site.

 When you show interest in the item, the scammer may claim that they are travelling or have moved overseas and that an agent will deliver the goods following receipt of payment.
 Following payment you may receive a fake email receipt claiming to be from the website’s secure payment provider, however, you won’t receive the goods and will not be able to contact the seller.